GauriSP10/streamlit_login_auth_ui/README.md

 ### Logout button
 Generated in the sidebar only if the user is logged in, allows users to logout. \
 ![logout_streamlit](https://user-images.githubusercontent.com/75731631/185765879-dbe17dda-93e3-4417-b5fc-5ce1d4dc8ecc.png)

+__Cookies are automatically created and destroyed depending on the user authentication status.__

 ## Version
 v0.2.0